The browser you are using is no longer supported. Please switch to Edge or Chrome

 You will be able to see summaries of the following:

-• Antenatal visits to the Day Assessment Unit at the Royal Cornwall Hospital
+• antenatal visits to Maternity Triage (previously DAU) at the Royal Cornwall Hospital

 How can I get access?

-You can only access your ePHR for your current pregnancy.
-Please fill out this Maternity Patient Contact Form to access this.
+You can only access your ePHR for your current pregnancy by completing the Maternity Patient Contact Form:

 Mental wellbeing